 to pay by credit card, please provide the card number, expiry

 date and 3 digit CVC number (on the back) with your bids.

 Bidders who do not give these details before the auction will

 10. DESCRIPTIONS.
 Each lot in this postal bid sale has a

 description that we consider is fair and accurate.
-Every collector
+Each collector

 has slightly different ideas on what represents 'average'

 or 'fine' condition, especially in relation to other stamps

 in his collection.
 Centring, gum and perforations can vary